LuisGVV/node-playground-app/readme.md

 ### Tests:

-I've found the mocha + chai libraries to be useful, easy to understand and configure.
-Writing your own tests will save you lots of time by avoiding the setup of scenario setups, loading browser, ensuring the data describes the use case.
-All of the previous over and over again which can become painful.
+I've found the mocha + chai libraries to be easy to understand and setup.

+Writing your own tests will avoiding hassle of scenario setups, loading browser, ensuring the data describes the use case or bug to repair.
+Doing the same over and over can become painful, specially in cases where manually setting the scenario takes long.

-Get to know your testing suite and learn the test facilities provided by the framework you're using and your development speed will increase for sure.
+Get to know your testing suite and learn the test utilities provided by the framework you're using and your development speed will increase for sure.